mdelmans/python-camunda-sdk/docs/quick_start/create_process.md

 This steps will help you to create a simple process and use the connectors loaded to your runtime.

-1. Make sure the runtime is active and has both `LogConnector` and `SleepConnector` loaded
+1. Make sure the runtime is active and has both `LogConnector` and `SleepConnector` are loaded.

 	```console
 	$ python example/runtime.py